richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

    - Option 2 - Save attributes and discard employee data – Recommended to set up attributes based on your header row and then import finalized employee data later.

       > [!TIP]
-      > Glint recommends the **Save attributes and discard employee data** option for initial setup.
+      > Viva Glint recommends the **Save attributes and discard employee data** option for initial setup.
 This allows you to set up and map your attributes in the system and complete your first data import as a separate task.

 2. Select **Save**.